gnarayan1337/sidekick/README.md

 ## 🎮 How to Use

 1. **Select Text**: Highlight any text on a webpage
+2. **Wait for Analysis**: A loading indicator shows while AI analyzes the context
-2. **Choose Action**: Click one of the suggested actions in the floating palette
+3. **Choose Action**: Click one of the suggested actions (hover for descriptions)
-3. **Get Results**: View the AI-generated response in a beautiful panel
+4. **Get Results**: View the AI-generated response in a beautiful panel
-4. **Take Action**: Copy to clipboard or insert directly into text fields
+5. **Take Action**: Copy to clipboard or insert directly into text fields

 ## 🔧 Technical Details

 - **Platform**: Chrome Extension (Manifest V3)
 - **AI Model**: Claude 3 Haiku (fast model for quick responses)
 - **Architecture**:
-  - Background service worker for API calls
+  - Background service worker for API calls and action generation
   - Content script for UI interaction
   - Secure API key storage using Chrome Storage API
+  - Dynamic action generation using AI analysis

 ## 🛡️ Privacy & Security